Asurola/Inventory-system/README.md

 # Inventory-system
- python simple inventory system
- Read the user guide for a detailed description on the program intracies and operation.
+ python simple inventory system \n Read the user guide for a detailed description on the program intracies and operation.